Janalytics00/John_port/README.md

 #### Data & Analytics Analyst.
 Visualization Expert.
 Business Analyst.
 Financial Analyst.
 Day Trader (Currencies, Equities, Gold).
 Human Resource Manager

 I’m John Adoga from Nigeria, As a seasoned Data Analyst, I have honed my ability to transform raw data into actionable insights.
 I’m adept at utilizing a range of tools and methodologies to derive meaningful conclusions that drive business & financial decisions.
 My proficiency in statistical analysis, predictive modeling, and data visualization ensures that the narratives hidden within numbers are effectively communicated to stakeholders.
+Versatile and results-driven Day Trader with expertise in stock indices, particularly S&P 500 and Nasdaq 100, and a deep focus on key foreign currency pairs including EUR/USD, GBP/USD, GBP/JPY, and USD/JPY.
+My passion for business and financial analysis is further amplified by a specialization in Human Resource Management, achieved from a comprehensive course conducted by the University of Minnesota on Coursera.
+This unique blend of trading, data analytics, and HR knowledge equips me with a multifaceted perspective, making me a valuable asset for roles that demand financial savvy, analytical depth, and a human-centric approach.

 ## Skills and Experience
 EXCEL, GOOGLE SHEETS, PYTHON, SQL, R, GOOGLE LOCKER STUDIO, POWER BI, TABLEAU